Temparo/csu-index/README.md

 ## Thanks

 - The Project is created by [Vue 3](https://vuejs.org/) + [TypeScript](https://www.typescriptlang.org/)
+- This project is inspired by [ZJUers轻首页](https://zjuers.com/)
+- Some idea of functions is from [BYR-Navi](https://github.com/BYR-Navi/BYR-Navi)
 - The Loading Cat animation is by [TouNeko](https://codepen.io/touneko)
 - The dark mode toggle button is by [MarvinRudolph](https://codepen.io/MarvinRudolph)
-- This project is inspired by [ZJUers轻首页](https://zjuers.com/)
-- Some idea of functions is from [BYR-Navi](https://github.com/BYR-Navi/BYR-Navi)
-- All the codes are done by myself
+- The title style imitates [YesIcon](https://yesicon.app/)
+- Myself!!!🏳️‍🌈

 ---